AttackOnJasper/University-notes/notes/aws/aws.md

+# Container Basics
+* A package (bundle) that contains an application, libraries, runtime, and tools required to run it
+	* Analogy to a VM; more like a virtual operating environment
+* Components
+	1. Code
+	1. Libraries
+	1. Env settings
+	1. Virtual Kernel
+* Containers run on a container engine like **Docker**
+	* which is installed on OS
+* Features
+	* No Hypervisor
+* Benefits
+	* Highly scalable (scale out)
+	* Fault tolerant (stateless - each component should not bring down the whole system)
+	* Isolation of virtualization
+	* Less overheads and faster than VMs
+	* Portable; offer a consistent environment
+		* Should be same on local / test / prod environment

+## Docker (Container Engine)
+* An open source tech which allows creating app based on Linux / Windows containers

 # ECS
 * A managed container scheduling and orchestration service
+* Features
-	* Scheduling
+	1. Scheduling
 		* Schedules containers for optimal placement
 		* Rules can be defined for CPU & memory requirements
 		* Monitors resource utilization
+	1. Supports Docker or Windows Containers
+	1. Supports EC2 or Fargate instances
-* Create clusters to manage fleets of container deployments
+		* Can create VM clusters (EC2 - more control) to manage fleets of containers or use Fargate (Serverless containers)
-* ECS manages EC2 or Fargate instances
+	1. Similar to Kubernates, but deep integration with IAM, VPC, Route53, etc.
+	1. Enable microservice architecture
 * Permissions
 	* Containers in a cluster would have access to permissions that are supplied to the container instance role
 * Use cases
 	* Batch processing
+* Existing users
+	* Amazon Sagemaker, Amazon Lex, Amazon.com's recommendation engine
 * Deployment
 	1. Create a docker image of the app
 	1. Deploy the image as an ECS task

-## Container Basics
-* A package (bundle) that contains an application, libraries, runtime, and tools required to run it
-	* Analogy to a VM
-* Run on a container engine like **Docker**
-* Features
-	* No Hypervisor
+* Management
+	1. Install docker in local machine and run `docker --version` to check
+	1. Build docker image: `docker build -t {source-repo}`
+	1. Create ECR to hold docker image
+		1. Authenticate Docker client to the registry with CLI command
+		1. Tag image: `docker tag {image}:latest {ECR-alias}:latest`
+		1. Build the image locally and push to ECR: `docker push {alias}:latest`
+	1. Create task definition
+		1. `Clusters` -> `Task Definitions` -> `Create new`
+		1. Add container (from ECR info)
-* Benefits
+* IAM Roles
+	* Cannot be assigned to EC2 level; instead, needs to be assigned to Task level
+* When an ECS container instance is stopped
+	- Container instance status: ACTIVE
+	- ECS container agent's connection status: FALSE
-	* Isolation of virtualization
+* ELB
-	* Less overheads and faster than VMs
-	* Portable; offer a consistent environment
-		* Should be same on local / test / prod environment
+	- Both ALB and NLB support dynamic host port mapping
+* X-Ray integration steps
+	1. Create a docker image with X-ray daemon
+	1. Assign a role to docker container instance to write to X-ray

 ## ECS Terms
 * Clusters